Emanem/skyrim-pm/README.md

                 having to modify and use the 'load order' in-game menu; usually this file would be located under:
                 <Local Settings/Application Data/Skyrim Special Edition/Plugins.txt>
+--auto-plugins  Automatically find 'Plugins.txt' file and if found behaves as if option
---log           Print log on std::cerr (default not set) --xml-debug     Print xml debug info for ModuleConfig.xml --no-colors     Do not display terminal colors/styles
+                -p (or --plugins) got set to same file name (default disabled) --log           Print log on std::cerr (default not set) --xml-debug     Print xml debug info for ModuleConfig.xml --no-colors     Do not display terminal colors/styles